James Chandler (actor): Life and career

 Chandler was born in San Francisco, California, the son of Ralph and Gwen Chandler.
 He began his stage career in the 1940s, appearing in such stage plays as Thunder Rock and Our Town.
-During his stage career, he served in the armed forces during World War II.
 He then began his screen career in 1952, appearing in the NBC crime anthology television series Gangbusters.
 The next year, he appeared in the CBS anthology television series The Web.

 Later in his career, in 1957, Chandler starred as Sergeant Reagan in the syndicated police thriller television series The Tracer.
 After the series ended in 1958, he played the recurring role of Lt.
 Gerard in the ABC private detective television series Bourbon Street Beat.
 He guest-starred in numerous television programs including Gunsmoke, Bonanza, The Guns of Will Sonnett, Mannix, Perry Mason, Barnaby Jones, Outlaws, Mission: Impossible, Tales of Wells Fargo and Cimarron Strip.
 He also appeared in films such as The Young Captives (as Tony), Sweet Bird of Youth, Heaven with a Gun, Don't Knock the Twist and Billy Rose's Jumbo.

 Chandler retired from acting in 1983, last appearing in the CBC children's television series The Kids of Degrassi Street.